AbstractSDK/abstract/framework/docs/src/3_framework/6_module_types.md

 # Module Types

 Within the Abstract SDK, a _module_ is a contract that **adds functionality** to your Abstract Account.
-You can explore all the available modules on the modules tab of your Account through the [web-app](https://app.abstract.money/).
+You can explore all the available modules on the modules tab of your Account through the <a href="https://app.abstract.money/" target="_blank">web-app</a>.

 ```admonish info
 In the previous sections we referred to these modules as "applications".
 We did this to simplify the mental framework of